survivejs/webpack-book/manuscript/extending/02_plugins.md

         compilation.hooks.processAssets.tap(
           {
             name: pluginName,
-            // See lib/Compilation.js in webpack to understand different stages
+            // See lib/Compilation.js in webpack for more
             stage: Compilation.PROCESS_ASSETS_STAGE_ADDITIONAL,
           },
           () =>